syncrypt/client/README.md

     syncrypt set vault.name "My Library"
     syncrypt push

+### Securely share your vault

+In order to share your vault with another user, use:

+    syncrypt add-user mail@example.org

+This command will add the user to the vault.
+To safely transfer the vault's private key to the user, the command will also download the user's public keys and encrypt the vault information with it.
+The package will then be send to the new user over the Syncrypt server.
+Note that the server will never be able to see the vault's private key.

+Make sure that the other user has uploaded at least one public key.
+The public keys get uploaded automatically after a successful ``init`` (see above) or via:

+    syncrypt keys --upload

 ### Backup your keys

 It is important to store your vault's keys at another place other than your